Real inspirations from real life

 Angela Edwards Dawn McBride, Patreon producer

-Angela has her own mental issues to try to overcome without James picking at her, thank you very much.
-She met James in 1994 over late-night dorm lounge conversations and even later truck stop meals.
+She met James in 1995 over late-night dorm lounge conversations and even later truck stop meals.
 Some bonds are forged in fire.
 Theirs was forged under fluorescent lights and bad coffee, which may be stronger.

 Carrie Harris, Bex Lexington, actual author, inventor of sarcasm